Atimca/Reactive-programming-Article/README.md

 With reactive approach you simply don't think about it.
 You think about how your system `react` on the new information

 Reactive programming is a paradigm that provides an easy way to create asynchronous, event-driven programs.
 It helps developers who use to use an imperative pull approach, it's when we make a call of something and then wayting for the result, transfer to push approach where we don't wait for the result, we `react` on the result.
-In simple words our system always ready to handle new information and technicaly doesn't even bother by order of calls in programm.
+In simple words our system always ready to handle new information and technicaly doesn't even bother by order of calls in program.

+It's important to understand that reactive aproach is not just a way to handle asyncronus code.
+While usign reactive paradign you will forget about threads, race conditions and everything nearby.
+It's kinda not important anymore.

+I assume, that most of the readers of this arctile came from iOS development.
+So let me make an anology.
+Reactive programming is Notification center on steroids, but don't worry, a conterweight of the reactive frameworks that they are more sequential and understandable.

+In iOS development it's hard to do this kind of things in the one way.
+Because from the biginning Apple gave us several different approaches like: delegates, selectors, GCD and etc. Reactive paradigm could help solve on this problems in one fasion.